Aayan-Farooq/Stegnography-Tool/README.md

 # 🔐 Steganography Tool (Python GUI)

+⚠️ Disclaimer
+This project is intended for educational purposes only.
+Do not use it for hiding illegal or unethical data.

 A cinematic-style steganography application built with Python and `CustomTkinter`, allowing users to securely **hide messages within images**, **encrypt/decrypt messages**, and **store image-password-key data** in a local SQLite database.

 ---